calebegg/cogito/README.md

 ### Why not just write ACL2?

-I consider myself to have an intermediate knowledge of ACL2 ([hatrac](http://hatrac.org) consists of functions and theorems that I wrote as a TA with a collaborator), but I struggle with even basic macros and find myself bewildered by how to structure even simple programs.
+I consider myself to have an intermediate knowledge of ACL2 after writing my undergraduate capstone with it and creating two separate iterations of [Proof Pad](http://new.proofpad.org), but I struggle with even basic macros and find myself bewildered by how to coherently structure even simple programs.
+For better or worse, I've always wanted a C-like syntax.
+I think many students early in learning programming would also benefit from this approach.

-I've come to believe that **the simplicity of common lisp syntax and parsing** is just shunting off complexity onto the programmer.
+Essentially, I've come to believe that **the simplicity of common lisp syntax and parsing** is just shunting off complexity onto the programmer.
 Even adding basic `printf` style debugging (`cw` in ACL2) requires modifying the structure of your code.
 In Cogito, it's as simple as adding a `print` statement on a new line.

 ### What about the proof attempt output?
 It's still in lisp